argoproj/argo-cd/docs/security.md

 kubectl edit clusterrole argocd-application-controller
 ```

+Note:

+* If ArgoCD is configured such that it not permitted to list a kind of resource, it should be added as an [excluded resource](declarative-setup.md#resource-exclusion).

 ## Auditing

 As a GitOps deployment tool, the git commit history provides a natural audit log of what changes